joehawkens/data-structures-tutorial/1-Queue.md

 ## Implementation [When to use it]:

-### This data strucutre is effective when you need to make a "line" in a Software application.
+### You implement Queues when the order of data matters in a problem.
 You can use other Data Structures to accomplish this task, but they wouldn't be as efficient.
 As far as Big-O notation goes, the Queue reigns king in Insertion and Deletion with a speed of O(1).
 This is because there's only one space to insert (the back) and one place to remove (the front).

 Access | Search | Insertion | Deletion |
 -------|--------|-----------|----------|